reesea/Environmental-Performance-Indicator-/README.md

 Objective / Issue Category: Environmental Health / Health Impacts

 ### What EPI Measures: <br>
-Summary: environmental risk exposure evaluates how much of the burden of disease observed in a given year can be attributed to past exposure to environmental risk factors, which include: unsafe water (unsafe sanitation); air pollution (ambient particulate matter pollution, household air pollution, and ozone pollution).
+Summary: Environmental risk exposure evaluates how much of the burden of disease observed in a given year can be attributed to past exposure to environmental risk factors, which include: unsafe water (unsafe sanitation); air pollution (ambient particulate matter pollution, household air pollution, and ozone pollution).